angel-dart-archive/graphql_old/README.md

 # graphql
-Turn a service into a GraphQL API by calling one function.
+Turn an Angel service into a GraphQL API by calling one function.